 Also be aware that if you obtained the laser pointer before 18 July 2008, you will not need to obtain a permit until 1 December 2008.
 Thereafter, if you wish to retain your laser pointer, you will need to obtain a permit through the Firearms Registry.

-If you have specific questions about the law on laser pointers please click here.
+If you have specific questions about the law on laser pointers please visit the Questions and Answers page.